alexvmt/stationarity_dashboard/README.md

 ### Settings
 No predefined settings needed.
 The app allows to apply two filters - on individuals and date ranges.
-The app also allows to dynamically set maximum distance and minimum duration inputs for the stationarity detection.
+The app also allows to dynamically set maximum distance and minimum duration inputs as well as an inactivity threshold for the stationarity detection.
+`Store settings`: click to store the current settings of the App for future Workflow runs

 ### Most common errors
-None known yet.
+- The Shiny Dashboard might crash in MoveApps when a numeric input is first deleted and only then a new value is entered.
+Reload the page to start fresh if that happens.
+To avoid this issue, overwrite numeric inputs directly with new values instead of deleting them or use the input controls.

 ### Null or error handling
 Data is taken as is and only processed and aggregated for the visualizations.